gvwilson/thirdbit/src/fiction/santas/index.md

 Half a dozen possible explanations raced through his mind, each less pleasant than the one before.

-He was wondering if he should call for help or hope that his captors had forgotten him when the door near his feet slid open.
+He was wondering where Santa Greenwood and Santa Hood were, and whether he should call for help or hope that his captors had forgotten him, when the door near his feet slid open.
 A short, plump santa wearing a white coat and a matching white mask stepped into the room, exclaimed,
 "You're awake!"
 and fled.

 "Hello?"
-Finner said.
+Finner called.
 "Could someone please—um, could someone please let me up?
 I'd like to go to the bathroom."